jkroepke/helm-secrets/README.md

 ├── .sops.yaml
 ├── projectX
 |   ├── .sops.yaml
 │   ├── production
 │   │   └── us-east-1
 │   │       └── java-app
 │   │           └── hello-world
 │   │               ├── secrets.yaml
 │   │               └── values.yaml
 │   ├── sandbox
 │   │   └── us-east-1
 │   │       └── java-app
 │   │           └── hello-world
 │   │               ├── secrets.yaml
 │   │               └── values.yaml
 |   ├── secrets.yam
 │   └── values.yaml
 ├── projectY
 |   ├── .sops.yaml
 │   ├── production
 │   │   └── us-east-1
 │   │       └── java-app
 │   │           └── hello-world
 │   │               ├── secrets.yaml
 │   │               └── values.yaml
 │   ├── sandbox
 │   │   └── us-east-1
 │   │       └── java-app
 │   │           └── hello-world
 │   │               ├── secrets.yaml
 │   │               └── values.yaml
 |   ├── secrets.yam
 │   └── values.yaml
 ├── secrets.yaml
 └── values.yaml
 ```
-As you can see we can run different PGP or KMS keys per project, globaly or per any tree level.
-Thanks to this we can isolate same tree on different jenkins instances using same GIT repository.
+As you can see we can run different PGP or KMS keys per project, globally or per any tree level.
+Thanks to this we can isolate same tree on different Jenkins instances using same GIT repository.
 As we use simple -f option when running helm we can just use secrets.yaml.dec files with helm-wrapper and all secrets will be decrypted and cleaned on the fly with helm run.

 .sops.yaml file example